 The sawmill was developed during the time of the owner Johan Bladh the younger (1762-1783).
-At this time, a tobacco plantation and spinning mill, pitch works and a linen-/cotton-/ textile mill were set up.
-Johan Bladh was a merchant and shipowner in Vaasa, who moved later to the Benvik farm close to the town of Kaskinen, where he died in 1783.
+At this time a tobacco plantation, spinning mill, pitch works and a linen-/cotton-/ textile mill were set up.
+Johan Bladh was a merchant and shipowner in Vaasa, who moved later to the Benvik farm close to the town of Kaskinen where he died in 1783.

-In 1786 it was the turn of the family Björkman to join the owners.
+The year 1786 was the turn of the family as Björkman joined the owners.
 Merchant Bengt Magnus Björkman, who settled in Stockholm, bought the Keppo sawmill.
-In Finland, he also owned Orisberg, which is, to this day, in the possession of the family (ennobled under the name of Björkenheim in 1834).
+In Finland he also owned Orisberg, which is to this day in the possession of the family (ennobled under the name of Björkenheim in 1834).
 Additionally, the family acquired the Kimo mill in 1776, Fiskars in 1783, the Koski mill in Bjärnå and the Orijärvi mine.
 In Sweden the family owned many iron mills and estates.

 Lindqvist sold the mansion and industrial establishment to Carl Otto von Essen, a bookkeeper at the Kimo mill.
 None of the above mentioned owners had lived at the farm.
 However, Otto von Essen broke this tradition and moved to the residental building, which was in disrepair.
 The building was situated on a hill, close to the industrial buildings, about 200 meters north of the present mansion.

 In 1869 the old Keppo mansion, the saw and other buildings were burnt down to the ground.
-The saw was rebuilt immediately.
+The saw was immediately rebuilt.
 The character building was not rebuilt at site.
 Instead, another smaller building, which was situated where the Keppo mansion now lies, was enlarged in length and width.
-The frame of todays Keppo mansion originates from the end of the 1860s.
+The frame of today’s Keppo mansion originates from the end of the 1860’s.

 During the time of Otto von Essen the sawmill experienced its boom.
 Peter Malm Junior in Jakobstad, a well-known shipowner and industrialist, became a corporate member at the sawmill in 1840.
 Mr Malm financed the sawmill and sold the finished products.
 Von Essen was a saw inspector and bought timber.
 His brother-in-law, Johan Vilhelm Snellman, lived at the Keppo mansion in 1839 and even worked as a temporaty saw inspector when Otto von Essen was ill.

-between thetwo owners was not without problems and in 1876 the entire sawmill was taken over by the company, Petter Malm Jr. A fire in 1893 confirmed the destiny of the sawmill.
+The co-operation between the two owners was not without problems and in 1876 the entire sawmill was taken over by the company, Petter Malm Jr. A fire in 1893 confirmed the destiny of the sawmill.
 Since the fire there has been no working sawmill at the Keppo rapids.

 There was, however, enough surplus water power for something else; a customs mealmill was founded opposite the sawmill in 1831.
 In 1851 an oilmill was set up for the manufacture of linseed and hemp oil.
 This mill was destroyed by fire in 1880 and was not rebuilt.